SenseLogic/CIBYL/README.md

 server.Listen();
 ```

-Identifiers prefixed with `#` or located in string literals aren't converted.
+Identifiers prefixed with `#` or located in string literals remain unchanged.

 ```ruby
 enum COLOR